 We may become a party to financial instruments with off-balance sheet risk in the normal course of our business to meet the financial needs of our portfolio companies.
 These instruments may include commitments to extend credit and involve, to varying degrees, elements of liquidity and credit risk in excess of the amount recognized on our balance sheet.
-As of September 30, 2011 we had no outstanding commitments to fund investments.
+As of September 30, 2012, we had commitments under loan and financing agreements to fund up to \$17.3 million to six portfolio companies.
+These commitments are primarily composed of senior secured term loans and preferred equity.
+The commitments are generally subject to the borrowers meeting certain criteria such as compliance with covenants and certain operational metrics.
+The terms of the borrowings and financings subject to commitment are comparable to the terms of other loan and equity securities in our portfolio.

 We have certain contracts under which we have material future commitments.
 We have entered into an investment management agreement with MCC Advisors in accordance with the 1940 Act.
 The investment management agreement became effective upon the pricing of our initial public offering.
 Under the investment management agreement, MCC Advisors has agreed to provide us with investment advisory and management services.
 For these services, we have agreed to pay a base management fee equal to a percentage of our gross assets and an incentive fee based on our performance.
-Pursuant to the investment management agreement, and subject to receipt of exemptive relief, as to which there can be no assurance, we have agreed to pay 50% of the net after-tax incentive fee to MCC Advisors in the form of shares of our common stock at the market price at the time of issuance.